POOYASP2/operating-system-notes/SCHEDULING PREDICTABILITY.md

 What is the mainly job of the DMA?

     It relieves the CPU of the task of controlling the I/O transfer

-The CPU and the I/O device share the same bus
+The CPU and the I/O device share the same bus.
+The CPU is blocked when the DMA device is performing a data transfer.

-The CPU is blocked when the DMA device is performing a data transfer
+So here is the source of the **Nondeterminism**.

 <br>